Always be available and prepared to work for free.

 Be open to learn.

 Always be prepared to learn whether that be new ways to write scripts or production techniques.
 There are stacks of videos on line that show how certain sounds are created.
 If you hear something on a station you like.
-Get hold of the producer and ask him how he did it.
+Get hold of the producer and ask them how they did it.

 Audio producers are always passionate about what they do and are always willing to share how certain things are done.